M (1931 film): Production

-The incorporation of social issues in the film can be seen through the lens of Jeffrey Jerome Cohen's Monster Culture (Seven Theses).
-The first of these theses states that “The monster is born only at this metaphoric crossroads, as an embodiment of a certain cultural moment—of a time, a feeling, and a place.”
-Beckert, as the "monster" in this film, embodies the cultural moment, reflecting Weimar society's interest in morality and criminality.

 Use of sound

 M was Lang's first sound film, and he experimented with the new technology.
 It has a dense and complex soundtrack, as opposed to the more theatrical "talkies" being released at the time.
 The soundtrack includes sounds occurring off-camera, sounds motivating action and suspenseful moments of silence before sudden noise.
 Lang was also able to make fewer cuts in the film's editing, since sound effects could now be used to inform the narrative.

 The film was one of the first to use a leitmotif, a technique borrowed from opera.
 It associates a melody with Lorre's character, who whistles "In the Hall of the Mountain King" from Edvard Grieg's Peer Gynt.
 Later in the film, the mere sound of the song lets the audience know that he is nearby.
 This association of a musical theme with a particular character or situation is now a film staple.
 As Lorre could not whistle, Lang dubbed Beckert's whistling.